UtrechtUniversity/ricgraph/docs/ricgraph_details.md

 ## Conventions for names of (sub-)organizations in Ricgraph

-In case Ricgraph will contain research information from multiple organizations, it is useful to adhere to certain (sub-)organization naming conventions.
+In the case that Ricgraph contains research information from multiple organizations, it is useful to adhere to (sub-)organization naming conventions.

 * [Organization abbreviation](ricgraph_harvest_scripts.md#organization-abbreviation).
   * Find the organization in the [Research Organization Registry (ROR)](https://ror.org).